-The New Hampshire Coastal Adaptation Workgroup (NHCAW) is a collaboration of 21 organizations working to help communities in New Hampshire’s Seacoast area prepare for the effects of extreme weather events and other effects of long term climate change.
-NHCAW provides communities with resources, education, facilitation and guidance that enhance readiness and resilience.
+The New Hampshire Coastal Adaptation Workgroup (NHCAW) is a collaboration of 22 organizations working to assist communities in NH’s coastal watershed to prepare for the impacts of extreme weather and long term climate change by providing resources, facilitation and guidance that enhance readiness and resilience.
 Connect to NHCAW workshop materials, sign up for updates on the right of this page, and explore the website for the latest news.

 This is the seventh story in the Shoreline Management Story Series, sponsored by the New Hampshire Coastal Program, the Great Bay National Estuarine Research Reserve, and the New Hampshire Coastal Adaptation Workgroup.
 It was the summer of 2015, and Hannah Blondin was walking the shoreline.
 Find out what Hannah saw by jumping to our story […]

 Update: This funding opportunity is now closed.
 Thank you to those who submitted proposals.
 The New Hampshire Department of Environmental Services (NHDES) Coastal Program announces the availability of targeted funds for projects that enhance coastal resilience to current and future hazards.
 The purpose of the “Design Solutions for Coastal Resilience” funding opportunity is to support […]

 Story by Rebecca Zeiber, N.H.
 Sea Grant Science Writer Roads, dunes, groundwater and fish — N.H.’s infrastructure and natural resources are not immune to the effects of climate change, but adaptation efforts are growing and gaining momentum in the Granite State.
 That growth was evident at the 2016 N.H.
 Climate Summit, where more than 115 […]